eu-digital-identity-wallet/.github/profile/reference-implementation.md

 We encourage you to contribute or provide your feedback/suggestion for the EUDI Wallet Reference Implementation.
 Depending on the type of feedback you wish to provide, you may utilise one of the following channels:
 <Details>
  <summary>Code contributions</summary>
-Comments and contributions on the codebase of the EUDI Wallet Reference Implementation are welcomed through the corresponding <a href="https://github.com/eu-digital-identity-wallet/architecture-and-reference-framework">Github space</a>.
+Comments and contributions on the codebase of the EUDI Wallet Reference Implementation are welcomed through the corresponding repositories in the <a href="https://github.com/eu-digital-identity-wallet">EUDI Wallet GitHub organisation</a> (see the <a href="./repositories-list.md">Repositories list</a>).
 </Details>

 <Details>